rosasurfer/ministruts/src/rosasurfer/debug/README.md

 Error handling of destructor exceptions
 ---------------------------------------

-Attempting to throw an exception from an object's two spaces
-destructor during script shutdown causes a fatal PHP error.
+Attempting to throw an exception from an object's destructor during script shutdown causes a fatal PHP error.
 Therefore special care needs to be paid to destructors that might trigger an exception.

-Paragraph break.
 It is recommended to wrap all user land destructors with the following code to protect against such errors.

 ```php
 use rosasurfer\debug\ErrorHandler;